UST-MICO/grapheditor/docs/grapheditor.rst

 .. describe:: nodepositionchange

-    Fired when a node gets new coordinates.
+    Fired when a :js:class:`Node` gets new coordinates.

     **Example** ``detail``